o-leolleo/ArtificialIntelligenceExperiments/README.md

   Implements a tic tac toe game which intelligent agent (the machine) uses the minimax algorithm to make the best moves

+To do:
+- [ ] implement minimax with heuristics